Rent safe and private dog parks hosted by locals

 Always pack dog waste bags

-Keep your parks clean!
-Always pack a few extra poop bags in case you need to pick up after your pup — and consider scooping any left-behind piles you come across, too.
+Always pack a few extra poop bags in case you need to pick up after your pup.
+Consider scooping any left-behind piles you come across, too.
 This will make the environment safer for everyone who visits.
-Our national parks are incredible public resources.
-Let’s preserve them for future generations!
+Prompt cleanup prevents water pollution, slows the spread of parasites, and encourages parks to keep allowing pets.
+(When too many dog parents break the rules, government organizations feel pressure to add more restrictions to keep areas clean.)

 Bring fresh drinking water